-The 27.5in bike still has the vibration absorbing comfort of the 29er, although the stiffer wheel setup does increase harshness marginally over rough sections.
-Luckily the trade off gives some extra confidence at speed with less flex over really rough sections of trail, and a more point-and-shoot feel when things get really twisty.
+The 27.5in bike still has the vibration-absorbing comfort of the 29er, although the smaller, stiffer wheels marginally increase harshness over rough sections.
+Luckily, the trade off gives some extra confidence at speed, with less flex over really rough sections of trail, and a more point-and-shoot feel when things get really twisty.

 It’s safe to say we’re looking forward to spending more time on both Highballs to really see what they’re capable of.